HKUST-OCTAD-LAB/AirTrafficSim/paper.md

 The weather module provides historic weather information including multi-level wind, pressure, temperature, and single-level surface precipitation data from the ECMWF ERA5 weather database [@era5].
 It also processes radar images provided by users as a source of high-resolution convective weather information.

-Theautopilot module processes the flight plan and control the aircraft to follow the plan from take-off to landing in a full flight simulation.
+The autopilot module processes the flight plan and control the aircraft to follow the plan from take-off to landing in a full flight simulation.
 It can also control the aircraft based on the inputted target state (ATC command) by the user and algorithm.
 Non-standard manoeuvres that are sometimes used by air traffic controllers such as vectoring and holding can also be commanded.

 The performance module calculates the aircraft state, such as speed, heading, vertical rate, and fuel consumption, for each timestep.
 Currently, `AirtrafficSim` makes use of the licensed BADA performance model data from Eurocontrol [@bada] but it is extensible to other performance models such as the open-source OpenMP model [@openap].